Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Monitoring LRMs using Step-Tagger

 \section{Monitoring LRMs using Step-Tagger}

-To validate our taxonomy, we analyse the distribution and sequence of the step-tag labels generated by \texttt{GPT-4o-mini}, then we evaluate the performance of our sentence classifiers.
+To validate our approach, we first train sentence classifiers for efficient step-type monitoring, and then evaluate our criteria on test datasets.

-\textbf{Reasoning patterns.} First, we observe that our Step-Tagging framework allows us to clearly follow the reasoning progression of the model.
-Figures \ref{fig:reasoning_pattern_MATH500} and \ref{fig:reasoning_pattern_GSM8K} in the Appendix \ref{sec:appendix-analysis_step_count_analysis} present an analysis (and validation) of reasoning patterns exhibited by models based on the step-types identified in the reasoning traces generated by the models.
+\textbf{Training data generation.} Given that our reasoning step taxonomy was created using \texttt{GPT-4o-mini} \citep{openai2024gpt4technicalreport} the most direct way to label a reasoning trace would be to use \texttt{GPT-4o-mini}.
+However, this annotation is costly, each step requiring more than a second to be annotated (see Table \ref{tab:annotation-steps-data} in Appendix \ref{sec:appendix-labeling-process}).
+Consequently, instead, we used \texttt{GPT-4o-mini} to label a dataset of reasoning traces with the labels from the taxonomy that we use to train lighter weight reasoning step classifiers.
+We constructed training datasets by running each LRMs on training samples of each datasets (with a seed of $42$).
+For each step $s_i$ in generated outputs, we prompted GPT-4o-mini to assign a tag $\tau_i$.
+Appendix \ref{sec:appendix-reliability-annotation} validates the reliability of GPT-4o-mini to annotate the reasoning steps.

+\textbf{Sentence classifiers.} We selected the \texttt{bert-base-uncased} sentence classifier \citep{devlin2019bertpretrainingdeepbidirectional} to construct our Step-Tagging framework, including a single hidden layer.
+Given the large and fine-grained nature of our taxonomy ($13$ distinct step types), training a multi-class classifier is challenging due to significant class imbalance.
+To address this, we trained separate binary classifiers for each step-type.
+This approach notably improved detection accuracy across low-frequency categories, and fits our definition of early-stopping constraint: one step-type per early-stopping criteria.
+To reduce the training cost, and evaluate the generalization of our apporach, we train our lightweight modules on MATH500 and GPQA train split obtained on DS-Qwen14B, and evaluate their performance on other configurations.
+The training details are presented in Appendix \ref{sec:appendix-training-details}.

+\textbf{Classification metrics.} To evaluate the performance of our classifiers, we computed the Macro-F1 and Micro-F1 on the test datasets.
+While the \emph{Macro-F1} helps to identify the classifier's ability to detect rare classes, the \emph{Micro-F1} offers a more global view on the step detector's performance across all steps.

-\textbf{Performance of step monitoring.} Figure \ref{fig:step_tagger_ds_8b} presents the performance of the binary step-classifiers on the selected step-types constraints for the \emph{DS-Llama8B model}.
-We observe that the Micro-F1 is generally high across most steps for all models across all datasets - ranging from $0.89$ to $0.97$, which demonstrates that the classifiers are good at detecting step-tags.
-Moreover, we also reported the macro-F1 score since the distribution of step-types is highly imbalanced (see Figure \ref{fig:frequency_labels_gpt4o}).
+\textbf{Performance of step monitoring.} Next, our objective is to demonstrate that our approach can effectively identify the step-types in reasoning traces.
+Figure \ref{fig:step_tagger_performance} present the performance of the binary step-classifiers on the seven selected step-types for every configurations.
+We observe that the Micro-F1 is generally high across most steps for all models across all datasets - $0.88$ to $0.99$, which demonstrates that the classifiers are good at detecting step-tags.
+Moreover, we also reported the macro-F1 score since the distribution of step-types is highly imbalanced.